meta-word/RingSocket/README.md

 RingSocket is a highly scalable WebSocket server for Linux written in C (C11)
 featuring:

-* A modular server app API allowing fully self-contained backend apps to be plugged in at runtime
+* A modular server app API facilitating fully self-contained runtime-pluggable backend apps
 * A completely lockless multi-threaded design consisting of worker threads, app threads, and ring buffers
 * A fully event-based architecture: epoll-based event loops for workers, and